bsenftner/miniCMS/README.md

   - title, content text, file uploads, upload embedding, status, access, and tags
     - files may be uploaded
       - which become available as embed links and download buttons
-        - image embeds are working, video and pdf embeds need some touchup with the new Uploaded File security model
+        - image, video and pdf embeds are working
       - All uploads go into an isolated Project directory requiring Project Membership to access
     - status can be unpublished, published or archived
       - once published, a memo can no longer be edited by non-admin project members